neumsar/Final-English/TaskStudent.md

 2. In the repository, click the blue **data** folder at the top.
 A folder opens.
 There should be only one file within the folder: **album-rankings.csv**.
 3. Click **album-rankings.csv**.
    1. As shown below, a preview of the .csv file used for the album ranking software appears.
-4. At the top right corner of the page, click the icon with an arrow pointing down.![][image5]
+4. At the top right corner of the page, click the icon with an arrow pointing down.

+![][image5]

 Doing so will download the raw data.